aarron-lee/gpd-win-tricks/README.md

 ## GPD Win Mini (2025)

 The 2025 GPD Win mini has a different gyro, so the [gyro workaround](./win4-suspend-mods/README.md) is required for to get it working.
 Thanks to [PluvIIter](https://github.com/aarron-lee/gpd-win-tricks/issues/8#issuecomment-2728278813) for the info.

+There's been a report of gyro not being fully functional on the GPD Win mini 2025 with official SteamOS.
+This is being investigated.

 Also, the Win Mini uses a new controller.
 This means that previous GPD WinControl plugins are unable to modify the R4/L4 buttons.
 Note, even the official WinControls app still needs an update to make it work, it's not available yet.
 Thanks to [PluvIIter](https://github.com/aarron-lee/gpd-win-tricks/issues/8#issuecomment-2728278813) for this info.